fimmtiu/clio-hiring-ui/README.md

 ### Create the UI

+We have created a SimulationsController and some skeleton views to help get you started.

+  * A user should be able to see all of their current simulations
+  * A user should be able to create a new simulation with user-specified dimensions along with a user-specified identifier
-  * A user should be able to see the current state of a particular game.
+  * A user should be able to see the current state of a particular simulation.
+  * A user should be able to asynchronously delete a simulation
-  * A user should be able to see the verdict of the current state of the game.
+  * A user should be able to see the verdict of the current state of the simulation.
-  * While the user is looking at a particular game, it should automatically and asynchronously update itself to the next state at a regular interval.
+  * While the user is looking at a particular simulation, it should automatically and asynchronously update itself to the next state at a regular interval.

 ### Test it